medleyjs/medley/docs/BodyParser.md

 #### Encapsulation

-Similar to hooks, body parsers are encapsulated within the scope in which they are declared.
-This means that if a parser is declared in the root scope, it will be available everywhere, whereas if it is declared inside a sub-app, it will be available only to that sub-app and its children.
+Similar to [hooks encapsulation](Hooks.md#encapsulation), body parsers are encapsulated within the scope in which they are declared.
+This means that if a parser is declared in the root scope, it will be available everywhere, whereas if it is declared on a sub-app, it will be available only to that sub-app and its children.

 ## `app.addBodyParser()`